maldoinc/wireup/docs/pages/integrations/fastapi.md

     As FastAPI does not have a fixed configuration mechanism, you need to expose any configuration objects to the container using one of the two options:

-    * By dumping all values in the parameter bag
+    * By dumping all values in the parameter bag.
     * Registering the configuration object as a service using a factory function.

 ## Examples